 - Create different folders on your computer or different Word files for each subheading.
 Or if you like to print everything else, have a different folder or binder tab on each subheading.
 The bottom line is: keep related things together!

-- James also organizes chronologically within each chunk.
-As he says, “each article/book may have been influenced by those that preceded it; even in a very short time-frame” and you may find overarching themes or arguments that you may not have noticed otherwise.
+- One of our librarians also organizes chronologically within each chunk, because “each article/book may have been influenced by those that preceded it; even in a very short time-frame” and you may find overarching themes or arguments that you may not have noticed otherwise.